Discrimination between quarry blasts and micro-earthquakes using spectral analysis, applied to local Israeli events: Conclusions

 \chapter{Conclusions}

 The analysis system demonstrated in figure 13 appears to be a good estimator for indentification and verification purposes.
-For high S--N events locations can hardly be confirmed with time- domain cross-correlation, because the influence of the source site-response is difficult to neglect.
+For high S--N events locations can hardly be confirmed with time-domain cross-correlation, because the influence of the source site-response is difficult to neglect.

 Complex cepstral analysis was not performed due to the rapidly varying phase-spectra of the events used.

 The method utilizing auto-correlation of amplitude-spectra presents suprisingly good results, although the definition of the categories and the weighting is a very subjective operation.